 And the sweatier I am by the end of my workout, the better!
 Have I mentioned that I LOVE to see your #sweatyselfies?
 Cause I really do.
 Exercising is a lifestyle.
 Get sweaty, get stronger, and don’t be afraid to try something new.
 It is that moment that you will grow.

 As Plyos are my FAVORITE exercises to do, I thought I would share some moves with you that I love to do.
 So get ready to get sweaty and let’s get #fittogether.
 All you need is a box, a stair, or a bench.

-TIP: Going into a workout DON’T have the mindset of “I don’t want to do this.”
-Get it into your mind that you are strong and empowered.
+TIP: Going into a workout, DON’T have the mindset of “I don’t want to do this.”
+Get it into your mind that you are strong and empowered!
 Attack your workout.
 Bring the intensity and the passion.
-Imagine you are a competitor, or a superhero, or a fireman rescuing a kitten… and bring it.
+Imagine that you are a competitor or a superhero, or a fireman rescuing a kitten… and bring it!

 - 10 Knee Jumps to Box Jumps

 - 15 Jump Squats

 Repeat this circuit 3-5 times depending on your fitness level, and how sweaty you wanna get. 😉

 For instruction on how to perform each exercise, and video demos for all of them, keep on reading!